MAnthenelli/DnDamage/README.md

 # DnDamage
-A webapp to show damage distributions.
+A webapp to show Dungeons & Dragons 5e damage distributions.